cmdinglasan/Arstle-Community-Pantries/README.md

 ## About the project

-This is a Laravel-based API containing the list of community pantries added on the database.
+This is a Laravel-based API containing the list of community pantries in PH added on the database.

 ## Features